 So please sit back and get inspired!

-Meanwhile we already published several interviews with people from all over the world.
-You can find them in the The Naturist Talks section.
+Meanwhile, we already published several interviews with people from all over the world.
+You can find them in The Naturist Talks section.

 Hello Chris, tell us something about yourself

 I am happily married with a couple young kids, living in New England.
 My biggest concern in this world is the future we will share as a result of climate change and as I’ve become more engaged in this issue, I have found that my interests revolve around the natural world.
 As a child I was devout in a common religion, though now my spirituality is deeply rooted in the connection with this planet.
 I feel this connection most when I am at the ocean, feeling the tides course around me as my feet sink into the sand.
 I appreciate the beauty of this world and long to preserve what we can for the next several generations.

 How and at what age did you become a naturist?

 I believe that naturism can be either a product of nature or nurture.
 As I look back at my personal history, I assert that this is a deeply ingrained trait of who I am, that I was born a nudist.
 Since I didn’t have any naturist role models, though, I started to think I must be weird and did my best to suppress myself.
 I went to great efforts to make people think that I thought my body was revolting, because I didn’t want to be found out.
 This changed when I survived a stint at trying to make my name as an actor and came away with a terrible body image.
 In my twenties, I turned back to naturism and became a closeted nudist.
 It really helped me to learn how to accept myself for who I was, to become more comfortable with myself.